YunyiShen/YunyiShen/README.md

 Quick Facts:

 - 🔭 I’m currently working on statistical problems in ecology, biology and astronomy
-- 🌱 I’m currently learning statistics.
+- 🌱 I’m currently learning statistics (in a CS department).
 The most recent projects are:
   - Bayesian nonparametrics for rare variant association studies, Beta processes and extensions, and potential application in biodiversity survey;
   - graphical and variable selection of Gaussian chain graph models using LASSO/spike-and-slab LASSO, their theory, interpretations and applications in community ecology;
   - population estimation of snow leopard and survey design.